Aho-Girl: Manga

-The manga was serialized in Kodansha's Weekly Shōnen Magazine starting on November 28, 2012.
+Written and illustrated by Hiroyuki, Aho-Girl started in Kodansha's Weekly Shōnen Magazine on November 28, 2012.
 A crossover one-shot with Love Hina was released on August 27, 2014.
-Starting with the July 2015 issue, Aho-Girl was moved to Bessatsu Shōnen Magazine.
-The manga ended serialization in December 2017.
+The series finished its serialization in Weekly Shōnen Magazine on February 18, 2015, and was transferred to Bessatsu Shōnen Magazine on June 9 of that same year, and concluded on December 9, 2017.

-Kodansha Comics has licensed the manga series in English.
-The English manga cover presents the title as a dictionary definition.
+Kodansha USA has licensed the manga for English release in North America.